DavinCNorgard/412-Habit-Knowledge-Base/Habits.md

 https://www.britannica.com/topic/habit-behaviour

-We will focus our vault on looking into computing systems dealing with habits related to health.
+Our vault will focus on computing systems dealing with health related habits.
 Health is a wide and far reaching topic, and we definitely do not have an exhaustive list of all health categories.
-However, we have categorized or sub topics as follows:
+However, we have categorized our sub topics as follows:

 Addiction
 	Drinking